-When I moved to teach older grades, I created a Daily Math Board for our class to use for older students.
+When I moved to teach grade 2, I created a Daily Math Board for our class to use for older students.

 The idea of a daily routine is the same, but the work is more advanced and is done on a dedicated white board.
 We reviewed 9 concepts daily, and changed them slightly as the year went on.